 Hutto real estate is some of the most expensive in Texas, although Hutto house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Hutto isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hutto are a mix of both white- and blue-collar jobs.
+Hutto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hutto is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hutto who work in office and administrative support (17.53%), sales jobs (8.60%), and management occupations (7.55%).

 Also of interest is that Hutto has more people living here who work in computers and math than 95% of the places in the US.

-Hutto is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hutto doesn't have a public transportation system that people use for their commute.

-In terms of college education, Hutto is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.99% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hutto is somewhat higher than in the average US city of 21.84%: 25.99% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hutto in 2018 was $29,037, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $116,148 for a family of four.
 However, Hutto contains both very wealthy and poor people as well.